Rorschak84/ArcLoRaM-ClockSynchronization/README.md

 Before using the code, have a look on the fantastic library available at: https://github.com/ropg/heltec_esp32_lora_v3

-I personnaly used it with platform io as It it requires only one line of code to add in the platformio.ini for the library to be installed.
+I personnaly used it with platform io as It requires only one line of code to add in the platformio.ini for the library to be installed.
 However, I noticed there is a compile error when utilizing more than one source file.
 I tried to install the library manually to bypass this problem, without success.

+#Algorithm And Result

+Please, consult the report in the Hub Page for detailed explanation.